 The Fijian archipelago sits in the Pacific Ocean, 1,300 miles north east of New Zealand, and benefits from spectacular scenery, a temperate climate and friendly locals.
 These attributes draw visitors from across the world, and for a number of reasons; whether it’s for a relaxing holiday, a stop on a round the world stop off, a romantic getaway or doing something more beneficial.
-The Fijian islands have something to offer everyone, you can stay in luxurious beach resorts, relax on spectacular beaches or enjoy the adventure on a lifetime on one of our authentic holidays.
+The Fijian islands have something to offer everyone, you can stay in luxurious beach resorts, relax on spectacular beaches or enjoy the adventure on a lifetime.

 Fiji is made up of over 300 islands, many of which are uninhabited but there is more to this country than just beaches.
 Fiji has tasty food, night-life, historic sites and activities including hiking, kayak, surfing and snorkelling.
 Expect high mountain peaks, diverse lush nature reserves, exotic wildlife and tranquil locations.
 This destination really is a paradise and one of the most popular destinations on a round the trip, you might want to relax on tropical beaches or take part in adventure water sports.
 The remote location of Fiji makes flights quite expensive but you can get here from many worldwide international airports, the closest country to fly from is New Zealand which is approximately 2000km away.